NeoMem: Hardware/Software Co-Design for CXL-Native Memory Tiering: Background and Motivation

-\fbox{ \parbox{0.47\textwidth}{ \textbf{{Observation\#1:}} PTE-scan methods cannot achieve high time and space resolution while maintaining a low overhead. } } \textbf{Hint-fault Monitoring.} In contrast to PTE-scan, which gathers page-access information in distinct epochs, several proposals advocate for hint-fault monitoring to achieve more immediate page-access tracking~\cite{tpp, numabalancing, autotiering, agarwal2017thermostat,bergman2022reconsidering}.
-For example, Thermostat~\cite{agarwal2017thermostat} periodically samples a subset of pages and ``poisons" the corresponding PTEs by setting specific bits.
-Protection faults are \rev{immediately} triggered in the successive page accesses to these poisoned pages, signaling to the OS which pages have been accessed. \rev{Hence, hint-fault monitoring operates ``actively," recording a page access instantly, whereas PTE-scan functions ``passively," identifying accessed pages only when the scanning thread functions.} However, as each page tracking operation initiates a costly TLB shootdown and page fault, hint-fault monitoring necessitates a sampling approach to temper overheads, which results in a low coverage in practice~\cite{ren2023rethinking}.
-Moreover, like PTE-scan, hint-fault monitoring depends on multiple rounds to determine page access frequency, resulting in low time resolution.
+\fbox{ \parbox{0.47\textwidth}{ \textbf{{Challenge\#1:}} PTE-scan methods cannot achieve high time and space resolution while maintaining a low overhead. } } \textbf{Hint-fault Monitoring.} In contrast to PTE-scan, which gathers page-access information in distinct epochs, hint-fault monitoring can achieve more immediate page-access tracking~\cite{tpp, numabalancing, autotiering, agarwal2017thermostat,bergman2022reconsidering}.
+For example, Thermostat~\cite{agarwal2017thermostat} periodically samples a subset of pages and ``poisons" the corresponding PTEs by setting protection bits.
+Successive page accesses to these poisoned pages invokes protection faults immediately, signaling to the OS which pages have been accessed.
+However, as each page tracking operation initiates a costly TLB shootdown and page fault, hint-fault monitoring necessitates a sampling approach to temper overheads, which results in a low coverage in practice~\cite{ren2023rethinking}.

-Furthermore, both PTE-scan and hint-fault monitoring have a common limitation: they track TLB misses rather than LLC misses.
-Consequently, they do not directly measure true memory access, but rather an indirect indication of it.
-Our detailed profiling reveals that TLB misses and LLC misses often do not exhibit a strong correlation across various workload traces.
-This observation is illustrated in Figure~\ref{fig:motivations}-(b), where we graph the total number of TLB accesses (plotted on the Y-axis) against the LLC accesses (on the X-axis) for some sampled pages from a Redis~\cite{redis} trace.
-We utilize the KCacheSim~\cite{calciu2021rethinking} simulator for this analysis.
-The scatter plot in the figure clearly demonstrates a high level of dispersion, indicating that a page with frequent TLB accesses does not necessarily correlate with a high number of LLC misses.
-This finding suggests that it is not accurate to discern ``hot" and ``cold" pages using TLB-based memory profiling techniques.
+It is worth noting that both PTE-scan and hint-fault monitoring track TLB misses rather than LLC misses (a.k.a, true CXL memory access).
+Our detailed profiling reveals that TLB misses and LLC misses may not exhibit a strong correlation across various workload traces.
+This observation is illustrated in Figure~\ref{fig:motivations}-(b), where we graph the total number of TLB accesses (plotted on the Y-axis) against the LLC accesses (on the X-axis) for sampled pages from a Redis~\cite{redis} trace.
+We utilize the KCacheSim~\cite{calciu2021rethinking} simulator for this analysis. {The memory accesses are filtered by 32KB/core L1D/I caches and 2MB/core L2 cache.} The scatter plot in the figure clearly demonstrates a high level of dispersion, indicating that a page with frequent TLB accesses does not necessarily have a high number of LLC misses.